All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I take insulin and tirzepatide at the same time?

 Yes, insulin and tirzepatide can be used together under medical supervision.
-However, your insulin dose will need to be reduced to prevent hypoglycemia.
+But your insulin dose will need to be reduced to prevent hypoglycemia.
 Your doctor will guide the dose adjustment based on your blood sugar readings and overall diabetes management plan .

 How much should I reduce my insulin when starting tirzepatide?